NicolaPagliarulo/movies/README.md

 # Project Movies

-This project reads 2 data sources (movies, ratings_small) and processes them through 5 various transformations.
+This project reads 2 data sources (movies_metadata.csv, ratings_small.csv) and processes them through 5 various transformations.
 After the transformations are completed, it writes the processed dataframes in a JSON format.

 # !
 This project uses Apache Spark !